-Wherever you travel in Colombo, an imposing structure taller than the Eifel tower meets your eyes from whatever direction you look at it.
-In particular, at night, when this structure is lit, it gives a majestic streak of bright colours.
+Wherever you travel in Colombo, an imposing structure taller than the Eifel Tower meets your eyes from whatever direction you look at it.
+In particular, when fully lit, it projects a majestic streak of bright colours.
+The tower has since attracted thousands of visitors.
+Tourists come to admire its breathtaking views and futuristic design.
+From its observation deck, one can witness panoramic vistas of Colombo’s cityscape.
+This view stretches across the Indian Ocean and beyond.
 Do you know what I am referring to here?
 Of course, I am referring to the Lotus Tower in Sri Lanka, which was the centre of many a controversy.
 In Sri Lanka, what is not a controversy?

 Is Lotus Tower the tallest structure in South Asia?